BSData/bsdata/README.md

     * Right-click the project -> Run Maven -> appengine:run.
     * Go to http://localhost:8080 to see the app.
     * (The local server is provided as part of the Cloud SDK)
+8. Debug the project locally (`appengine:run` Maven goal).
+    * Select the `local-debug` Maven profile.
+    * Right-click the project -> Run Maven -> appengine:run.
+    * The local server will wait listening on port 5005 for the debugger to attach.
+    * Go to Debug -> Attach debugger: Connector `SocketAttach`, Transport `dt_socket`, Host `localhost`, Port `5005`.
+    * Go to http://localhost:8080 to see the app.
-8. Deploy the project to your App Engine development environment (`appengine:deploy` Maven goal).
+9. Deploy the project to your App Engine development environment (`appengine:deploy` Maven goal).
     * Select the `dev` Maven profile.
     * Right-click the project -> Run Maven -> appengine:deploy.
     * Go to http://YOUR_APP_ENGINE_DEV_PROJECT_NAME.appspot.com to see the app.